PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/100-hidden/1-checkout-subscription/README.md

 ## Use case

-Some of our user don't want to use the whole funnel, because it doesn't fit very well with the onboarding flow.
-We provide a checkout only component, which handle only the the payment method, billing address and the subscription CTA.
+Some of our users don't want to use the whole funnel, because it doesn't fit very well with the onboarding flow.
+We provide a checkout only component, which handle only the payment method, billing address and the subscription CTA.

 This component can be imported in any layout: a page, a modal, a fullscreen modal...